bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bryan.md

 * In 1899 Bryan received a major honour when he awarded the Gauss Medal of the German Mathematical Society.
 * In fact Sommerfeld visited Bryan in Bangor in September 1899 to make the invitation in person.
 * Bryan wrote the 90-page article Allgemeine Grundlegung der Thermodynamik Ⓣ(General foundation of thermodynamics ) which was published in the 1st part of the 5th volume of the Encyclopaedia in 1903.
-* On 17 July 1906, Bryan married Mabel Grace Williams (1870-1958) at the Cathedral Church in Bangor.
-* Mabel, the daughter of the iron merchant Frederick Williams and his wife Frances, was the headmistress of the Bangor primary school; George and Mabel had one child, a daughter, Margaret, born in 1909.
 * Bryan became President of the Mathematical Association in 1907 and he set up the local branch of the Association in North Wales.
 * In 1907 Bryan published the book Thermodynamics.
 * In his later years Bryan found the ties of his university duties rather irksome and sought an opportunity for unfettered research; this was provided for him in 1917 by a three years' grant from the Department of Scientific and Industrial Research, which time he devoted to the dynamics of aeroplane motion and to considering methods of dealing with the motion of compressible fluids.